-And, of course, anyone would love a free trial, so if you can offer it, you may see a significant growth of your email database.
-Moreover, free trials not only generate leads; they can increase your conversion rate, too, for as much as 15-30% in the B2B sector.
+And, of course, anyone would love a free trial, so if you can offer this, you may see significant growth in your email database.
+Moreover, free trials not only generate leads; they can increase your conversion rate, too, by as much as 15-30% in the B2B sector.

 Create useful content

 If you want your content to generate leads that convert, make it useful and valuable.
 Deliver what you promised when you asked for that email – a detailed ebook, a high-quality video tutorial, a thorough case study.

 In addition to lead generation, quality content helps to establish trust between your brand and your prospects.
 This is the first real transaction they have with you – they give something and get something in exchange.
 Make sure the content you deliver does not make your customers regret their subscription.

 If, on the other hand, the piece of content they get from you is useful and engaging, the chances that they continue doing business with you are much higher.
 In this case, you are getting true leads that can eventually convert to customers.
 Useful content has a great potential to boost loyalty and brand awareness.

 Remember to be patient.
 Conversions do not happen immediately.
 It may take as many as 3 to 5 pieces of content before the customer reaches out to you.